jeffreykegler/old_kollos/notes/misc/linear.md

 are determined by
 the eruption plan.
-If `st[i+1]` has appeared before it is muddle recursive, by assumption for the lemma.
+If `st[i+1]` has appeared before it is either pure right or muddle recursive, by assumption for the lemma.
+We leave the case of pure right recursion for later.
 By the assumption for unfraught grammars and muddle recursion,
 `s[i]` and the characters up to the first